Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 ### Files

-- [[Paper_results.xlsx](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/blob/main/Paper_results.xlsx)]: Excel file comprising two spreadsheets: (i) "Results of Section 3" containing input parameters for both computer simulation models in the study case, along with the corresponding results, and (ii) "Results of Section 4" encompassing input and output data employed for investigating the parameter $k$ in the case study through electromagnetic modeling using COMSOL Multiphysics.
+- [[Paper_results.xlsx](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/blob/main/Paper_results.xlsx)]: Excel file comprising two spreadsheets: (i) "Results of Section 3" containing input parameters for both computer simulation models in the study case, along with the corresponding results, and (ii) "Results of Section 3.1" encompassing input and output data employed for investigating the parameter $k$ in the case study through electromagnetic modeling using COMSOL Multiphysics.

 - [[case_study_COMSOL.mph](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/blob/main/case_study_COMSOL.mph)] : COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling according to Section 3 of the article.
-This ".mph file" can also be used to survey the k parameter according to item 4 of the article, simply making changes to the electrodes' geometry and spacing between them.
+Such file can also be used to survey the $k$ parameter according to Section 3.1 of the article, simply making changes to the electrodes' geometry and spacing between them.

 - [[fig1.pdf](https://github.com/Alexandregiacomellileal/Lumped-parameter-modeling-for-wind-farm-grounding/blob/main/fig1.pdf)] presents the equivalent circuit of the case study according to [^1] and the proposed model.